The direct democracy paradox: Microtargeting and issue ownership in Swiss online political ads: Abstract

 \section{Abstract}

-Switzerland's unique system of direct democracy, characterized by frequent popular referenda, provides a critical context for studying the impact of online political advertising beyond standard electoral cycles.
-This paper presents a large-scale, data-driven analysis of 40k political ads published on Facebook and Instagram in Switzerland between 2021 and 2025.
-Despite a voting population of only 5.6 million, the ad campaigns were significant in scale, costing CHF 4.5 million and achieving 560 million impressions.
-This study shows that political ads are used not only for federal elections, but also to influence referenda, where greater exposure to ``pro-Yes'' advertising correlates significantly with approval outcomes.
-The analysis of microtargeting reveals distinct partisan strategies: centrist and right-wing parties predominantly target older men, whereas left-wing parties focus on young women.
-Furthermore, significant region-specific demographic variations are observed even within the same party, reflecting Switzerland's strong territorial divisions.
-Regarding content, a clear pattern of ``talking past each other'' is identified: in line with issue ownership theory, parties avoid direct debate on shared issues, preferring to promote exclusively owned topics.
-Finally, it is demonstrated that these strategies are so distinct that an ad's author can be predicted using a machine learning model trained exclusively on its audience and topic features.
-This study sheds light on how microtargeting and issue divergence on social platforms may fragment the public sphere and bypass traditional democratic deliberation.
+Political advertising on social media has fundamentally reshaped democratic deliberation, playing a central role in electoral campaigns and propaganda.
+However, its systemic impact remains largely theoretical or unexplored, raising critical concerns about institutional fairness and algorithmic transparency.
+This paper provides the first data-driven analysis of the relationship between direct democracy and political advertising on social media, leveraging a novel dataset of 40,000 political ads published on Meta in Switzerland between 2021 and 2025.
+Switzerland's system of direct democracy, characterized by frequent referenda, provides an ideal context for examining this relationship beyond standard electoral cycles.
+The results reveal the sheer scale of digital campaigning, with 560 million impressions targeting 5.6 million voters, and suggest that greater exposure to ``pro-Yes'' advertising significantly correlates with referendum approval outcomes.
+Demographic microtargeting analysis suggests partisan strategies: Centrist and right-wing parties predominantly target older men, whereas left-wing parties focus on young women.
+Regarding textual content, a clear pattern of ``talking past each other'' is identified; in line with the issue ownership theory, parties avoid debating shared issues, preferring to promote exclusively owned topics.
+Furthermore, the parties' strategies are so distinctive that a machine learning model trained only on audience and topic features can accurately predict the author of an advertisement.
+This article highlights how demographic microtargeting, issue divergence, and tailored messages could undermine democratic deliberation, exposing a paradox: Referenda are designed to be the ultimate expression of the popular will, yet they are highly susceptible to invisible algorithmic persuasion.